SDGGiesbrecht/Workspace/Documentation/Read‐Me.md

 - `Quotation`: The combined result of the configuration options `Quotation`, `Quotation URL` and `Citation`.
 - `Features`: The value of the configuration option `Feature List`.
 - `Related Projects`: A link to the results of the configuration option `Related Projects`.
+- `Installation Instructions`: The value of the configuration option `Installation Instructions`.
+- `Repository URL`: The value of the configuration option `Repository URL`.
+- `Current Version`: The value of the configuration option `Current Version`.
+- `Next Major Version`: The major version following the value of `Current Version`.

 Customization can be especially useful when it is combined with [configuration sharing](Configuring%20Workspace.md#sharing-configurations-between-projects).